m-khozyashev/m-khozyashev/README.md

 </div>

 #### Objective:
-The app's onboarding proccess was inefficient, localization process took a long time for developers, and UI inconsistent
+The app's onboarding process was inefficient, the localization process took a long time for developers, and the UI inconsistent

 #### My Role:
 My focus was on elevating the visual interface, automating key development processes, and ensuring a seamless and dynamic user experience.